Posts tagged #writing

 One way back to yourself is reconnecting with the things you loved as a child.

 When I was 11 years old, Harriet the Spy was my bible.
-In retrospect it’s so obvious: A tomboy writer in NYC carries around her marbled composition book, taking notes on the world, and learning more about herself–and her relationships with friends when they read her words.
+In retrospect it’s so obvious: A tomboy writer in NYC carries around her marble composition book, taking notes on the world, and learning more about herself—and her relationships with friends when they read her words.

 When you experience something in life—and as much as I’ve experienced in the game of basketball—the beautiful part of it for me is to give back.
 You don’t experience things to keep.
 You experience it to give it back.